This site contains affiliate links. Please see Policies for more information.

 Healthy Orange Chicken Ingredients

-• Soy sauce: Use low sodium soy sauce or a soy sauce substitute like low sodium tamari or coconut aminos.
+- Coconut Aminos: You may also use low sodium soy sauce or another soy sauce substitute like low sodium tamari.

 How to Make Healthy Orange Chicken Recipe in the Instant Pot